OpenCHAMI/hms-hmetcd/README.md

 ## Typical Usage Flow

-Typically and application will begin by opening a handle to the ETCD K/V store.
+Typically an application will begin by opening a handle to the ETCD K/V store.

 Once that is done, the application can store, fetch, and delete K/V pairs as needed.